 Bookkeeping is the process of recording all monetary transactions made by an organization.
 The accounting process utilizes the books kept by the accountant to prepare the end of the year accounting declarations and accounts.

 Very small businesses might choose an easy bookkeeping system that records each financial deal in much the same manner as a chequebook.
 Services that have more complex financial deals typically select to utilize the double-entry accounting process.
+Small businesses can also use professional Sydney bookkeeping services or a service that is similar, to work with a bookkeeping system that fits into their needs so they are always on top of their finances.

 The bookkeeping deals can be tape-recorded by hand in a journal or utilizing a spreadsheet program like Microsoft Excel.